 Improvements to the RIPE Database are made on a continuous basis.
-The RIPE NCC works closely with the RIPE community to implement new features and priorities are established by the appropriate RIPE Working Groups.
+The RIPE NCC works closely with the RIPE community to implement new features and priorities are established in cooperation with the appropriate RIPE Working Groups.
+The RIPE NCC closely monitors new policies and assesses any impact they might have on the database software and suggests implementation plans.